-All staff are given the training they need to work with the specific children in their care these have included:
+All staff are given the training they need to work with the specific children in their care these have included, but are not limited to:

 - 1. How to support children with Speech and Language Difficulties - 2.
-How to support children with Social and Emotional needs - 3.
+How to support children with Social and Emotional Mental Health needs - 3.
 How to support children with physical and co-ordination difficulties - 4.
 Autism Awareness - 5.
-ELSA. - 6.
+ELSA - 6.
 Parent Support